SkyLabIoT/LoRaEdge_BasicTracking/Code/README.md

 # Arduino Core for SAMD21 CPU

-This repository contains the modified source code and configuration files of the Arduino Core for SkyLab LoRa Edge boards.
+This repository contains the modified source code and configuration files of the Arduino Core.
+Used by SkyLab LoRa Edge boards.

 ## License and credits